Investigators probe cause of school bus crash that killed 2

 There is no federal requirement for seat belts on full-sized school buses, but six states including New Jersey require them.

-At a news conference, Gov. Phil Murphy confirmed one adult and one student were killed but didn't identify them.
-Murphy said the truck driver was hospitalized, but officials didn't reveal his condition.
+At a news conference Thursday, Gov. Phil Murphy said the truck driver was hospitalized, but officials didn't reveal his condition.

 The front end of the red dump truck was mangled in the wreck, which took place about 50 miles (80 kilometers) west of New York.
 The truck was registered to Mendez Trucking, of Belleville, and had "In God We Trust" emblazoned on the back of it.